junghwayang/junghwayang.com/src/content/resources.md

 category: 'resources'
 ---

-Below are resources that I use for development and help me continue learning and improving every day.
+Below are useful resources that I use for development and help me to continue learning and improving my coding skills every day.

 ## General

 - <a href='https://developer.mozilla.org/' target='__blank'>MDN Web Docs</a> : Everything about web development
 - <a href='https://www.udemy.com/' target='__blank'>Udemy</a> : My favorite platform to take online courses
 - <a href='https://roadmap.sh/' target='__blank'>Developer Roadmaps</a> : Guides and paths to become a developer
-- <a href='https://javascript.info/' target='__blank'>JavaScript Info</a> : JavaScript Tutorial
+- <a href='https://javascript.info/' target='__blank'>JavaScript Info</a> : JavaScript tutorial
+- <a href='https://www.freecodecamp.org/' target='__blank'>freeCodeCamp</a> : An interactive learning web platform
 - <a href='https://egghead.io/' target='__blank'>Egghead</a> : Video tutorials for web development
 - <a href='https://devdocs.io/' target='__blank'>DevDocs</a> : API documentation browser
 - <a href='https://gitmoji.carloscuesta.me/' target='__blank'>gitmoji</a> : Emoji guide for git commit messages